 The graduate reading specialist program at Saint Xavier University provides courses of study that prepare certified teachers to assume responsibilities of leadership and service.
 Upon completion of the degree, graduates may pursue positions as developmental reading specialists, literacy coaches, reading consultants and instructors in city or community colleges.
 The master of arts degree program in reading is designed with the full-time teacher in mind.
 Classes are scheduled in the evening hours throughout the calendar year.
 Completion of this program, passing state tests and a minimum of two years teaching experience may lead to the State of Illinois Type 10 reading specialist license.

-The program is offered in the cohort model at the Chicago and Orland Park campuses along with off-campus locations.
+The program is offered in the cohort model at the Chicago campus and off-campus locations.

-Individuals seeking licensure in the State of Illinois must pass at least two state certification tests: assessment of professional teaching (K-12) and the reading specialist test.
+Individuals seeking licensure in the State of Illinois must pass at least two state tests: assessment of professional teaching (K-12) and the reading specialist test.
 Specialists who have not taken the Illinois Test of Basic Skills or Test of Academic Proficiency (TAP) in the past must take and pass the TAP.

 All coursework must be completed within five years of admission.
 A cumulative grade-point average of at least 3.0 must be maintained; a grade of D is not acceptable toward satisfying degree or certification requirements.
 Not more than 6 hours of appropriate graduate credit, taken prior to being admitted to Saint Xavier University and taken within the past five years, may be transferred from another institution.